 Counselors provide guidance and support in the exploration of careers in the New Media Arts (NMA) field.
 Services include an introduction of NMA programs, guidance through the portfolio and application process, holistic support of current NMA students and access to alumni and industry professionals.

 - Stephen Harris :: 734-9510

 Academic counselors provide support to students for nursing career pathways to earn degrees and certificates.
 Students learn about admission requirements and criteria, program curriculum, costs and fees, financial aid, application for licensure/certification, and transfer to baccalaureate programs.

-TRIO assists disadvantaged students in their academic trajectory toward graduation at Kapi'olani Community College (KapCC) and in the optional pursuit of advanced degrees.
-The TRIO program at KapCC is funded by the U.S. Department of Education and serves low income, first generation college students with a documented disability.
+TRIO assists disadvantaged students in their academic trajectory toward graduation at Kapi'olani Community College (KCC) and in the optional pursuit of advanced degrees.
+The TRIO program at KCC is funded by the U.S. Department of Education and serves low income, first-generation college students with a documented disability.